rocky-linux/documentation/docs/books/incus_server/09-snapshot_server.md

 ### Migrating your first snapshot

 Before you can migrate your first snapshot, you need to have any profiles created on incus-snapshot that you have created on the incus-primary.
-In our case, this is the "macvlan" profile.
+In this case, it is the "macvlan" profile.

 You will need to create this for incus-snapshot.
 Go back to [Chapter 6](06-profiles.md) and create the "macvlan" profile on incus-snapshot if you need to.
 If your two servers have the same parent interface names ("enp3s0" for example) then you can copy the "macvlan" profile over to incus-snapshot without recreating it: